MaxRingstrom/anno-state-machine/README.md

 ```
 The two lines will result in "Hello" being printed.

-## What if I introduce a typo in the @Connection annotation?
+## What if I make a typo in the @Connection annotation?
-The validity of the statemachine declaration is checked at compile time.
+The validity of the state machine declaration is checked at compile time.
 You will get a build error if you mistype a state or signal name.

 You can find an extensive [manual](https://github.com/jayway/anno-statechart/wiki/manual) as well as other resources on the [wiki](https://github.com/jayway/anno-statechart/wiki/).